Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Appendix

 \subsubsection{Video Action Recognition}

-We use the official open-source implementation of VideoMAE~\cite{tong2022videomae} to conduct action recognition experiments.
+We use the official open-source implementation of VideoMAE~\cite{tong2022videomae} to conduct video action recognition experiments.
 Specifically, we input both the raw videos and the reconstructed videos from MAGVIT-v2 and our GVT into VideoMAE models trained on the UCF101 and K400 datasets.
-Recognition accuracy is evaluated on the UCF101 test set and the K400 validation set, following the protocol described in~\cite{tong2022videomae}.
+Recognition accuracy is evaluated on the UCF101 test set and the K400 validation set, following the protocol as in~\cite{tong2022videomae}.
+To further validate video action recognition performance, we add results using the more recent action recognition methods UniFormerV2~\cite{li2022uniformerv2} and InternVideo2~\cite{wang2024internvideo2} at Table~\ref{tab:k400_cls}, where our GVT performs better than baseline, consistent with results in Table~\ref{tab:VAR}.